 They have several locations across Southern California, all which bake several different things.
 If I remember correctly, the Santa Ana location bakes their sweets, but their breads are made in Long Beach.
 I wasn’t actually aware of these locations until recently.
-This suggested to me that they could do with improving their online visibility, or at least have professional Local SEO Audits carried out.

 If you haven’t already figured it out, I really like Dutch Crunch bread.
 Black Market Bakery makes and sells loaves of said bread, although it is served sliced on the their sandwiches.
 That means that you don’t get a lot of the crunchy baked rice paste along the top like you would a roll, but it’s still damn good.
 Regardless of it’s lack of a crunchy top, the bread is nicely toasted and a perfect texture for this sandwich.